AireStream

 What Buyers Research Before They Call

 56% of UK adults trust AI to interpret contracts and terms (Clio, 2026).
-91% of UK accountants use AI or plan to (White Oak UK, 2026).
+Most UK accountants use AI or plan to (White Oak UK, 2026).
 Both figures point to the same pattern: the population researching professional services is using the same tools as the professionals they are evaluating.

 Buyers now run queries that previously required calling multiple providers: typical costs for a commercial lease in Birmingham, expected timelines for a restructuring engagement, which recruitment businesses in London focus on senior finance roles.
-47% of enterprise buyers begin vendor evaluation inside an AI assistant before visiting any business website (6sense, 2026).
-AI Overviews appear in 48% of tracked Google queries (Semrush, 2026).
-ChatGPT processes 1.2 billion sessions monthly (Sedestral, 2026).
+Many enterprise buyers begin vendor evaluation inside an AI assistant before visiting any business website (6sense, 2025).
+AI Overviews now appear across a large share of Google queries, and ChatGPT processes over a billion sessions a month.
 Most providers have no visibility into this pre-contact research.

 What GPT-5.5 Changed for Professional Services Buyers